Andrew's Monday First Alert Forecast

-It has been another warm day in South Mississippi with temperatures starting off in the 50s to 60s across our area.
-For this afternoon we will have temperatures rise into the 70s under a mostly clear to partly cloudy sky.
+It was a warm and slightly humid day in South Mississippi with a partly cloudy sky as temperatures rose into the 70s.
 For tonight we will have temperatures only fall to the 60s with very humid conditions and fog developing late with a slight chance for rain.

 208 DeBuys Road